 This seemingly random group of characteristics makes me…ME.
 Since I learned about my top 5, I have worked to develop them and weave them together to better understand my authentic self.
-And so here I am with a full-time career in higher education, a part-time non-profit organization and solid side hustle as a public speaker and strengths coach who can bring my clients quality keynote addresses, team building workshops and training, cultural competency training or one-on-one coaching sessions to help you become your best self.
+And so here I am with a full-time career in higher education, a part-time non-profit organization and career motivational keynote speaker under $5000 for small events and under $10000 for larger events.
+I am also strengths coach who can bring my clients quality keynote addresses, team building workshops and training, cultural competency training or one-on-one coaching sessions to help you become your best self.

 Now that you know a little bit about me, explore this web page and learn about the many ways that I can help you or your organization grow and thrive.
 Become a power player by understanding your top 5 strengths and working with me to develop them.
 To learn more contact me using the button below!

 Committed to helping professionals from all walks of life excel in their education and careers, I can provide you with high-impact keynote addresses tailored to professionals, college students and career-minded individuals.

 I provide high quality professional development workshops; seminars for professional staff training; and motivational, interactive conversations for high school students and their families.

 I am fully bilingual in English and Spanish and I’m ready to provide your organization with the quality speaking and training you require.